omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md

 Alice's OBD constructs a promised transaction and a refund transaction: C1a/RD1a (Revocable Delivery), which pays out from the 2-2 P2SH transaction output:

-step 1: Alice constructs a temporary 2-2 multi-sig address using Alice's temporary private key Alice2 and waiting Bob's signature: Alice2 & Bob.
+step 1: Alice constructs a temporary 2-2 multi-sig address using Alice's temporary private key Alice2 and waits for Bob's signature: Alice2 & Bob.

 step 2: Alice constructs a promise payment C1a out of Alice & Bob, one output is 60 USDT to `Alice2 & Bob`, and the other output is 40 USDT to Bob.

 step 3: RD1a is the first output of C1a, which pays Alice 60 USDT, but with a sequence number preventing immediate payment if Alice cheats.

-step 4: Bob signs C1a and RD1a, constructs the symmetric C1b/RD1b, hands to Alice for signature.
+step 4: Bob signs C1a and RD1a, constructs the symmetric C1b/RD1b, and hands Alice for signature.

-step 5: Alice signs C1b/RD1b and send back to bob.
+step 5: Alice signs C1b/RD1b and sends it back to bob.

-Both sides verifies the signed the transactions, if all are correct, Alice and Bob update their local database.
+Both sides verify the signed transactions, if all are correct, Alice and Bob update their local database.
 Alice broadcasts the funding transaction.
 C1a and C1b cost the same output, only one can enter the blockchain.

-Any side broadcasts C1a/C1b, the couterparty immediatly gets the output1 of C1a/C1b, but has to wait for a seq=1000 to get his fund.
-If C1a/C1b are revocked but broadcasted, the counterparty can broadcast BR1a or BR1b immediately and get the remaining funds in the channel immediately.
+Any side broadcasts C1a/C1b, the counterparty immediately gets the output1 of C1a/C1b but has to wait for a seq=1000 to get his fund.
+If C1a/C1b are revoked but broadcasted, the counterparty can broadcast BR1a or BR1b immediately and get the remaining funds in the channel immediately.

 1. type: -3400 (btc_funding_created)